mondoohq/docs/releases/2025-05-mondoo-release-highlights.md

 Cost savings anyone?
 AWS costs can escalate rapidly due to over-provisioned compute, unused volumes, stale storage, and idle services—especially in dev and test environments.
 Traditional cost controls like billing alerts come too late to prevent waste.

-That’s why we’re excited about the new Mondoo policy that defines cost control standards for your AWS infrastructure to ensure that cloud services—including EC2, S3, Lambda, EKS, and managed databases—are provisioned in a cost-efficient, right-sized, and lifecycle-aware manner across dev, test, and production environments.
-Because who doesn’t want to save some $$?
+That's why we're excited about the new Mondoo policy that defines cost control standards for your AWS infrastructure to ensure that cloud services—including EC2, S3, Lambda, EKS, and managed databases—are provisioned in a cost-efficient, right-sized, and lifecycle-aware manner across dev, test, and production environments.
+Because who doesn't want to save some $$?

 ![AWS cost control policy](/img/release-highlights/2025-05/aws_cost.png)